frociac/Canvas-Sorting-Algorithms-Visualizer/README.md

 ### TODO
 - [ ] Implement other sorting algorithms (and add to the list)
 - [ ] Asynchronous Stop
-  - Multiple bugs if you attempt to prematurely end of sort
+  - Multiple bugs if you attempt to prematurely end sort
   - One option is to just force a refresh to the page.
 - [ ] Detailed Explanation on each algorithm
   - Lorem ipsum placeholder on the right